dwrobel/flatcam/README.md

 16.04.2019

 - added ability to use ENTER key to finish tool adding in Editors, NCC Tool, Paint Tool and SolderPaste Tool.
+- Gerber Editor: started to add modes of laying a track

 15.04.2019